 This image pretty much sums up what you’ll get on Virgin Australia flights to Bali.
 Eight Business Class reclining seats at the front, and 168 Economy Class seats at the back, including five rows of the extra-legroom Economy X seats.

-On these flights that can reach up to 7 hours, Row 2 in Business Class is my personal pick, as you can fully stretch your legs under the seat in front.
+As these flights can reach up to seven hours, Row 2 in Business Class is our preferred pick as you can fully stretch your legs under the seat in front.
 Row 1 is against a solid bulkhead.

-In Economy, I would consider spending the $89 needed to upgrade to Economy X on the longer flights, which comes with priority check-in, extra legroom, priority boarding and priority screening.
-Economy X is $49 from Port Hedland, but that’s probably not worth it for a 2 hr flight.
-Note that Economy X is complimentary for Velocity Platinum members.
+In Economy, I would consider spending the $89 needed to upgrade to Economy X on the longer flights, which come with priority check-in, extra legroom, priority boarding and priority screening.

-These planes don’t have built-in entertainment, so bring your own devices, headphones and power banks.
-There is wireless streaming in-flight entertainment with a good selection of TV shows and movies, plus most Boeing 737s now have inflight internet, which comes at a cost.
+These jets don’t have in-seat entertainment, so bring your own devices, headphones and power banks.
+There is wireless streaming in-flight entertainment with a good selection of TV shows and movies.

-This option won’t appeal to the average traveller because of the extra back-tracking involved, but you can also use your Velocity Points to fly Singapore Airlines (or SilkAir) to Bali via Singapore.
+This option won’t appeal to the average traveller because of the extra back-tracking involved, but you could also use your Velocity Points to fly Singapore Airlines to Bali via Singapore.

-While it’s not worth redeeming Velocity Points for Economy, the Business Class experience is much elevated and it’s possible to have a flat-bed experience all the way from Australia to Bali.
+But on the flip side, Singapore Airlines’ Business Class experience is much elevated and it’s possible to have a flat-bed experience all the way from Australia to Bali.

 Virgin Australia Economy | Virgin Australia Business | |